lowelltwong-alt/airca-fractal-decision-architecture/docs/integrations/README.md

 The repository’s main ideas are not meant to stand alone.

-AIRCA, fractal taxonomy, fractal ontology, and fractal decision-making are best understood as connected layers of a broader architecture.
+AIRCA, fractal taxonomy, fractal ontology, fractal decision-making, machine-readable artifact design, and their higher-order extensions are best understood as connected layers of a broader architecture.

 This folder exists to make those connections explicit.